TymbalTech/themysteriesoftheuniverse/README.md

 ### Date: 2024-07-28

 - Added JavaScript to block users from selecting, copying, or dragging images.
-- Added a CC BY-NC-SA 4.0 license
+- Added a CC BY-NC-SA 4.0 license,
+- Added the Code of Conduct, Contributing, Security, and Bug Report documents to follow GitHub Community Guideline recommendations.
+- Added and styled a basic footer.
+- Deleted an unused image and an empty file "Icon".

 ### Date: 2024-07-15